Simple living: Reconsidering technology

 People who practice simple living have diverse views on the role of technology.
 The American political activist Scott Nearing was skeptical about how humanity would use new technology, citing destructive inventions such as nuclear weapons.
 Those who eschew modern technology are often referred to as Luddites or neo-Luddites.
-Although simple living is often a secular pursuit, it may still involve reconsidering personal definitions of appropriate technology, as Anabaptist groups such as the Amish or Mennonites have done.
+Although simple living is often a secular pursuit, it may still involve reconsidering appropriate technology as Anabaptist groups such as the Amish or Mennonites have done.

-Technology is a way to make a simple lifestyle within mainstream culture easier and more sustainable.
+Technology can make a simple lifestyle within mainstream culture easier and more sustainable.
 The internet can reduce an individual's carbon footprint through remote work and lower paper usage.
-Some have also calculated their energy consumption and have shown that one can live simply and in an emotionally satisfying way by using much less energy than is used in Western countries.
+Some have calculated their energy consumption to show that one can live simply and in a satisfying way by using much less energy than is typically used in Western countries.
 Technologies they may embrace include computers, photovoltaic systems, wind turbines, and water turbines.

-Technological interventions that appear to simplify living may actually induce side effects elsewhere or at a future point in time.
+Technological interventions that appear to simplify living may actually induce side effects elsewhere or in the future.
 Evgeny Morozov warns that tools like the internet can facilitate mass surveillance and political repression.
 The book Green Illusions identifies how wind and solar energy technologies have hidden side effects and can actually increase energy consumption and entrench environmental harms over time.
-Authors of the book Techno-Fix criticize technological optimists for overlooking the limitations of technology in solving agricultural problems.
+The authors of the book Techno-Fix criticize technological optimists for overlooking the limitations of technology in solving agricultural problems.

-Advertising is criticised for encouraging a consumerist mentality.
-Many advocates of simple living tend to agree that cutting out, or cutting down on, television viewing is a key ingredient in simple living.

 Simplifying diet

-Contrastingly to other diet forms, such as plant-based, ketogenic, and Mediterranean diet, among others, the simplified diet focuses on a number of principles rather than having a set of rules.
-It is common for individuals to use less sophisticated and cheaper ingredients, and tends to promote dishes considered as "comfort food", including home-cooked dishes.
-Simple diets are usually considered as "healthy", since they include a significant amount of fruit and vegetables.
+In contrast to diets like vegetarianism, a simplified diet focuses on principles rather than a set of rules.
+People may use less sophisticated and cheaper ingredients, and eat dishes considered as "comfort food", including home-cooked dishes.
+Simple diets are usually considered to be "healthy", since they include a significant amount of fruit and vegetables.
 A simple diet usually avoids highly processed foods and fast-food eating.
-A simple diet, since it belongs to a lifestyle, also entails taking time to be present while eating, such as by following rituals, avoiding multitasking when eating, and putting time aside to consume food mindfully and gratefully, potentially in the company of others.
+Simplicity may also entail taking time to be present while eating, such as by following rituals, avoiding multitasking when eating, and putting time aside to consume food mindfully and gratefully, potentially in the company of others.
+Practicing mindfulness and awareness while eating promotes a deeper sense of connection and responsibility toward understanding food as a meaningful and fulfilling process, rather than merely consuming a product.
 Moreover, it is common to cook one's own food, by following simple recipes that are not particularly time consuming, in an attempt to reduce the amount of energy necessary for cooking.

-Overall however, a simple diet looks different from person to person and can be adapted to suit individual needs and desires.
+A simple diet looks different from person to person and can be adapted to suit individual needs and desires.
 For instance, in the United Kingdom, the Movement for Compassionate Living was formed by Kathleen and Jack Jannaway in 1984 to spread the message of veganism and promote simple living and self-reliance as a remedy against the exploitation of humans, animals, and the planet.